JJguri/psimsV2/README.md

 pSIMSV2 Overview
 ==============

-The original pSIMS was developed by The University of Chicago in 2014 (see paper below), We updated pSIMS to pSIMSV2 which is able to run the soft in an Unix Environments with all dependencies installed by a Singularity container without the need to install the soft dependencies manually (as in pSIMS).
+The original pSIMS was developed by The University of Chicago in 2014 (see paper above), We updated pSIMS to pSIMSV2 which is able to run the soft in an Unix Environments with all dependencies installed by a Singularity container without the need to install the soft dependencies manually (as in pSIMS).
 Also, we updated some packages were obsolete.